moan0s/hugo-nederburg-theme/README.md

 Now enter [`localhost:1313`](http://localhost:1313) in the address bar of your browser.

-## Things to do and not (yet) implemented

- - Add the possibility for a description for each category.
- - ~~Add pagination to the front page.~~
- - Add dropdown menu option to the left sub menu.
- - Add previous next pagination in blog post.
+## Things changed from the original theme

+- use [this PR by MatthewMcD](https://github.com/appernetic/hugo-nederburg-theme/pull/66) to make it work with hugo version >0.57.2
- - Add a search function.
+- Add Mastodon&Fediverse functionality
- - Do a SEO check of site structure and code
- - Page speed check
- - ~~Add a default favicon~~
- - Check that Disqus don’t break anything.
+- Host fonts locally

 ## Contributing

 Have you found a bug or got an idea for a new feature?
-Feel free to use the [issue tracker](https://github.com/appernetic/hugo-nederburg-theme/issues) to let me know.
+Feel free to use the [issue tracker](https://github.com/moan0s/hugo-nederburg-theme/issues) to let me know.
 Or make directly a [pull request](https://github.com/appernetic/hugo-nederburg-theme/pulls).

 ## License